Court hands adblock startup Eyeo victory against Axel Springer

 More than 30 percent of Germans online use such software, many more than the 5 percent of Internet users globally in 2014, according to Dublin-based analytics and advisory firm PageFair, which develops “ad blocker-friendly” advertising.

 The ruling is the third this year.
-In May a Munich court ruled in favor of the start-up in a case brought by ProSiebenSat.1 and RTL Group.
+In May a Munich court ruled in favour of the start-up in a case brought by ProSiebenSat.1 and RTL Group.

 That was only weeks after the publisher of German newspapers Handelsblatt and Die Zeit lost its case in a Hamburg court.